-The castle looks unreal the first time you see it; a royal crown nestled a top the mighty Alps.
-It’s hard not to have your thoughts wander off to the seemingly impossible feat of the structure and off to a distant fairy tale land.
-This is the castle so great, it inspired Disney himself, to make it the icon of your favorite fairy tales.
+The castle looks unreal the first time you see it; a royal crown nestled atop the mighty Alps.
+It’s hard not to have your thoughts wander off to the seemingly impossible feat of the structure and off to a distant fairytale land.
+This is the best castle in Bavaria, and it inspired Disney himself, to make it the icon of your favorite fairy tales.
 It’s easy to see why this day trip from Munich to Neuschwanstein Castle is one of the most popular excursions to the Alps.
-Enjoy taking photos and exploring the beautiful castle with a tour, or make it a day filled with adventures, including hiking and a bike ride.
+I’ll tell you how to get to Neuschwanstein, which tickets to buy, how to skip the line and alternatives to the tour like hiking and a bike ride.

 This guide covers specific details on getting to Neuschwanstein castle from Munich, ensuring you secure tickets to tour to the main castle and doing the gorge hike after.
 If you want to go to the museum or the other castle, plan according.

 Options and Cost to get to Neuschwanstein: Your cost for this tour will include the Bayern ticket.
 For groups of 2-5 people, always buy the group ticket, as it only costs you about 25 euros.
-This saves a ton of money.
+This saves a ton of money, but is only valid after 9 am.
 The cost for an adult to tour one castle is 13 Euros.
 For more ticketing prices, check here.
 Bring money for lunch and expect tourist prices.